manfromarce/DocSharp/README.md

 The optional extra packages [DocSharp.ImageSharp](https://www.nuget.org/packages/DocSharp.ImageSharp/) and [DocSharp.SystemDrawing](https://www.nuget.org/packages/DocSharp.SystemDrawing/) allow to convert unsupported images (e.g. GIF / TIFF for DOCX -> RTF or WMF / EMF / TIFF for DOCX -> MD).

 There is no common DOM to manipulate or generate documents, this library is mainly for conversion.
-Some helper methods on top of the [Open XML SDK](https://github.com/dotnet/Open-XML-SDK) and format-specific writers are available, but they are mostly intended for internal use.
+Some helper methods on top of the [Open XML SDK](https://github.com/dotnet/Open-XML-SDK) and format-specific writers are available, but they are mostly intended for internal use; however they could be extended/improved in the future.

-A new simplified DOM and RTF import are being worked on in a separate branch, but I can't guarantee when/if it will be ready.
-For now, you can consider the following libraries for documents creation and manipulation: [OfficeIMO](https://github.com/EvotecIT/OfficeIMO), [OpenXML-Office](https://github.com/DraviaVemal/OpenXML-Office), [ClosedXML](https://github.com/ClosedXML/ClosedXML), [ShapeCrawler](https://github.com/ShapeCrawler/ShapeCrawler), [QuestPDF](https://github.com/QuestPDF/QuestPDF), [MigraDoc](https://github.com/empira/PDFsharp).
+You can also consider the following libraries for documents creation and manipulation: the Open XML SDK itself, [OfficeIMO](https://github.com/EvotecIT/OfficeIMO), [OpenXML-Office](https://github.com/DraviaVemal/OpenXML-Office), [ClosedXML](https://github.com/ClosedXML/ClosedXML), [ShapeCrawler](https://github.com/ShapeCrawler/ShapeCrawler), [QuestPDF](https://github.com/QuestPDF/QuestPDF), [MigraDoc](https://github.com/empira/PDFsharp).

 ### Supported features